sebalp100/Chat-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Hat tip to anyone whose code was used
-- Paul Nasilele for his search bar tutorial
+- Lama Dev for his tutorials (https://www.youtube.com/@LamaDev)
-- Freepik, Turkkub and Monkik for their icons (https://www.flaticon.com/authors/freepik, https://www.flaticon.com/authors/turkkub, https://www.flaticon.com/authors/monkik)
-- Nelson Sakwa for their design (https://www.behance.net/sakwadesignstudio)
-- Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>